top of page

 As humans, we're wired to connect with others.
 We crave meaningful relationships and need empathy to build and maintain them.

-But what is empathy, and why is it so crucial in our personal and professional relationships?
+What is empathy, and why is it so crucial in our relationships?

 Empathy is the ability to understand and share the feelings of another person.
-It's the capacity to put yourself in someone else's shoes and see things from their perspective.
-Empathy is essential in our relationships because it allows us to:
+It’s the capacity to put yourself in someone else’s shoes and see things from their perspective.
+Empathy plays a vital role in our relationships because it allows us to:

 • Build trust and understanding